ska-sa/katsdpimager/doc/user.rst

 User guide for katsdpimager
 ---------------------------
 katsdpimager is a GPU-accelerated spectral line imager for radio astronomy.
-It is still in development, so not all features necessarily work.

 Requirements
 ============